pedrovieira98/pedrovieira98/README.md

 ### Hi there 👋

+I am Pedro, an Electronics Engineer and a MSc Student interested in Video Streaming (both VOD and Live) and on Low Latency Transport.
+I do also love Physics, Astronomy, Music and Sports (bascially all of them 😄😄)

+You can check more about me at my [**personal website**](https://pedrovieira.github.io/), it's currently under development.

 <!--
 **pedrovieira98/pedrovieira98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.